 HTML cache can be a problem to the Steam store not loading.
-You must clear HTML cache in the Steam.
-Follow the steps given below and clear HTML cache and solve the Steam store not loading problem.
+You must clear the HTML cache in Steam.
+Follow the steps below, clear the HTML cache, and solve the Steam store not loading problem.

 Follow the steps and clear HTML Cache.

-- In Windows 10 go to search box open Folder option or File Explorer options and open it
+- In Windows 10 go to the search box, open Folder option or File Explorer options and open it

 - Click on Apply and OK to allow the changes done.